 - It can alter the normal anatomy of the area where the ovary meets the fallopian tube because of physical obstruction by lesions.
 This can make it difficult for the egg to enter the tube after ovulation.

 - There are effects on the development of the egg and the embryo in endometriosis patients.
 This is seen when results of women undergoing IVF are considered.
-In women with endometriosis, there are fewer eggs retrieved, lower peak estrogen levels, and poorer embryo development.
+In women with endometriosis, there are fewer eggs retrieved, and poorer embryo development.
 We also often see a lower ovarian reserve in endometriosis.
 Since the condition is inflammatory, it causes oxidative stress that can cause damage to egg quality.

-- It may also reduce the ability of the egg to implant.
-This happens because the function of the endometrium in women with endometriosis is altered.
+- Endometriosis can also impact implantation.
+This happens because the function of the endometrium in women with endometriosis is altered by inflammation.